A BLOW FOR GABRIEL HORN

 His twenty-first birthday - the day of Gabriel Horn's elevation to the board of his father's firm and his certain debut into the dolce vita.
 Fast cars, unlimited cash and any bird he fancies from the assembly line - things are looking good!
 But his father's got other ideas.
 He's not going to hand over his business to a waster as easily as that.
 So a challenge is devised - if Gabriel gets round the world in one year with only a fiver to start him off, then the good life is his.
 At first unable to believe his misfortune, Gabriel soon takes things in hand and embarks on a series of side-splitting adventures that test his charm, ingenuity and amatory cunning to their limits....

 There is a Hardback edition WH Allen and two paperback editions came out on Star later in the same year.There was also a published extract in Penthouse magazine in 1977.
-Accompanied by some fairly gaudy illustrations, the extract was an abridged and somewhat heavily edited 3 pages that don't bare too much resemblance to the original.
+Accompanied by some fairly gaudy illustrations, the extract was an abridged and heavily edited 3 pages that don't bare too much resemblance to the original.

 The first (and most common) paperback edition features a surprised looking blond girl having a finger jabbed in her mouth - not quite sure of the significance but it always struck me as one of the more surreal Morgan cover shots.
 As per the "Skyjacked" cover it was photographed by Beverley Le Barrow.
 The hardback edition has different fonts for some reason.
-Edition #2 borrows the same layout/fonts as the last couple of Tobin books and features...gasp..a completely naked woman dressed (or rather undressed) as a sailor rubbing a periscope up against her leg seductively - ahoy me hearties etc..
+Edition #2 borrows the same layout/fonts as the last couple of Tobin books and features another completely naked woman dressed (or rather undressed) as a sailor rubbing a periscope up against her leg seductively - ahoy me hearties etc..
 Times were clearly changing as the book covers were getting more explicit as the 70s wore on, but the picture is only tenuously linked to the story.
 Gabriel does end up with a couple of girls, boating on the Thames but neither of them bear any resemblance to the content of the book.
 3/10 for the first edition and 5/10 for the second.